grian32/beta-mod/README.md

 ### New
 - You can now consume lapis which will lead to a 1.5x Speed Boost for 30 seconds. - Currently doesn't work with MP, this is WIP.
-    - This can be disabled via a config.
 - Backports redstone blocks for storage purposes, currently does not feature the redstone functionality.
 - Adds Grassy Boots
     - While wearing these you will now longer trample crops.